fritzvd/mexicombat/README.md

 Setting up Haxe can be a hassle if you go to the haxe website.
 Just do it through the [OpenFl links](http://www.openfl.org/documentation/getting-started/installing-openfl/)

-Then install the dependencies
+Then install the dependencies.
 * Openfl
 * HaxePunk
-* Sfxr (from fritzvd/sfxr)
+* Sfxr (from fritzvd/sfxr).

+Which can be installed like so.

     haxelib install openfl HaxePunk